EECS 280: Programming and Introductory Data Structures Syllabus

 Before the deadline, you may submit up to 3 times per day.
 After each submission, the autograder shows the results of the public tests released with the project.

 After the deadline, the autograder shows the results of private tests, which are usually more thorough than the public tests.

 Your final project score is a combination of public and private tests.
 We use the submission that received the combined best score.
 If multiple submissions share the best score, we grade the last.

 You are free to develop on any platform.
-You are responsible for any differences between your preferred platform and the grading platform, so use only ANSI/ISO standard C++.
-We recommend testing your code on CAEN Linux, which provides version 4.8.5 of the g++ compiler, the same version used by the autograder.
+You are responsible for any differences between your preferred platform and the autograder platform, so use only ANSI/ISO standard C++17 and compile with the provided

 Tips for doing well on the projects include: